 We ask instructors to provide us with a list of the books they will be using next term.
-If they submit these book orders before our buy-back, and your book is on that list, we begin buying that book at 50% of the book’s new retail price.
-We pay 50% of new retail price until we have enough books to supply the classes that will be using it in the upcoming term.
+If they submit these book orders before our buy-back, and your book is on that list, we begin buying that book up to 50% of the book’s purchase price.
+We pay up to this amount until we have enough books to supply the classes that will be using it in the upcoming term.

 Can I sell a book I originally purchased used?

 Yes!
 The buy-back value of your book is not based on whether you bought it new or used.